jotaijs/jotai-transaction/README.md

 // Create a custom store
 const myStore = createStore();

-// Create a transaction for the custom store const transaction = beginTransaction({ store: myStore });
+const transaction = beginTransaction({ store: myStore });

 // ... use the transaction with atoms from this store